Advantages of Monochromatic Excitation in Assay Sensitivity

 See how Danaher Life Sciences can help

-How does monochromatic excitation improve assay sensitivity?
+How does proper use of a monocrhomator improve assay sensitivity?

-What specific technologies utilize monochromatic excitation?
+What specific technologies in my plate reader utilize a monochromator?

 Monochromatic excitation plays a pivotal role in fluorescence spectroscopy and absorbance spectroscopy, two cornerstone technologies in life sciences.